 The Western Australian Youth Orchestras Association (Inc.) is a not-for-profit Association dedicated to musical excellence.

-Founded in Perth, in 1974, the Association has enriched and diversified music practice in Australia, which in recent year has been through the delivery of six ensembles which now include the Western Australian Youth Orchestra, the Philharmonic Orchestra, the Collegium and Sinfonietta String Orchestras, the award-winning Flute Choir and a South West Youth Strings ensembles.
-WA Youth Orchestras’ 500 members are aged from 8 to 24 and are drawn from all parts of Western Australia.
-The Association regularly reaches live audiences in excess of 30,000 per annum.
+Founded in Perth, in 1974, the Association has enriched and diversified music practice in Australia, which in recent year has been through the delivery of six ensembles which now include the Western Australian Youth Orchestra, the Philharmonic Orchestra, the Collegium and Sinfonietta String Orchestras, the award-winning Flute Choir and South West Youth Strings ensembles.
+WA Youth Orchestras’ 400 members are aged from 8 to 24 and are drawn from all parts of Western Australia.
+The Association regularly reaches live audiences in excess of 40,000 per annum.

-In 2014 we celebrate 40 years of WAYO, and we wish to acknowledge the thousands of young musicians who have developed musically, personally and socially through their orchestral training with the various WAYO ensembles.
+In 2014 we celebrated 40 years of WAYO, and we wish to acknowledge the thousands of young musicians who have developed musically, personally and socially through their orchestral training with the various WAYO ensembles.